How to Install a Dishwasher

 RELATED: Solved!
 What to Do if the Dishwasher Isn’t Draining

-STEP 10: Check for level and adjust the dishwasher’s position.
+Step 10: Check for level and adjust the dishwasher’s position.

 With the dishwasher in place, adjust its feet until the mounting brackets meet the underside of the counter.
 Check with a level to make sure that the appliance isn’t tilting to either side; adjust as necessary.
 Now use the drill/driver to drive screws through the mounting brackets, firmly securing the dishwasher in position.
 Replace the access panel cover at the base of the unit, which you removed in Step 6.

-STEP 11: Test the dishwasher and enjoy.
+Step 11: Test the dishwasher.

 Turn on the water supply and return power to the circuit to which the dishwasher is connected.
 Don’t turn on the dishwasher yet.
 Over the next few hours, keep a close eye out for leaks.
 If there aren’t any, load up your new dishwasher and conduct a test wash.